-Consumption expenditure Expenditure on goods and services that are used up within a short period of time, usually a year.
-Salaries absorb most of Government's consumption expenditure.

-Contingency reserve An amount that is not allocated for a specific purpose in advance in order to accommodate changes to the economic environment and to meet unforeseeable and unavoidable spending pressures.
+Expenditure on goods and services, including salaries, which are used up Consumption expenditure within a short period of time, usually a year.
+See also current expenditure.
+Contingency reserve An amount that is not allocated in advance, intended to accommodate changes to the economic environment and to meet unforeseeable and unavoidable spending pressures.

 Contingent liabilities A government obligation that will only result in expenditure upon the occurrence of a specific event - such as a government guarantee.
-Controlled foreign entity (CFE) An entity wherein South Africans hold a greater than 50% interest, usually of the share capital of a company.
+A foreign business in which South Africans hold a greater than Controlled foreign entity 50 per cent interest, usually of the share capital of a company.
+The transformation of state-owned enterprises into commercial entities, Corporatisation subject to commercial legal requirements and governance structures, while retaining state ownership.